tobyck/crisis-lab-2024/embedded/README.md

     arduino-cli lib install --git-url https://github.com/sparkfun/SparkFun_LPS28DF_Arduino_Library https://github.com/arduino-libraries/ArduinoMqttClient.git
     ```

-3. Change the Wifi SSID, and password; the MQTT username, and password; and the Server IP adress and port variables in `/embedded/wifi.ino
+3. Change the WiFi SSID and password; the MQTT username and password; and the Server IP address and port variables in `/embedded/wifi.ino`
-4. Compile and upload `embedded/sensor` using the steps from earlier, with `SparkFun:avr:RedBoard` as the FQBN, and `embedded/wifi` with `esp8266:esp8266:generic`.
+4. Compile and upload `embedded/sensor` using the steps from earlier, with `SparkFun:avr:RedBoard` as the FQBN, and `embedded/wifi` with `esp8266:esp8266:generic`

 ### Physical Alert System